Filing Taxes Doesn't Have to be Taxing: How to do Taxes on Your Own

 You have several options for preparing and filing your federal and state income tax returns.

 - IRS Free File.
-If your income is $72,000 or below, you qualify for the IRS Free File program, giving you access to free versions of reputable tax software applications.
+If your Adjusted Gross Income (AGI) is $73,000 or below, you qualify for the IRS Free File program, giving you access to free versions of reputable tax software applications.

 - IRS Fillable Forms.
-If your income is above $72,000, you can file your federal (but not state) tax returns for free by filling out these IRS forms.
+If your AGI is above $73,000, you can file your federal (but not state) tax returns for free by filling out these IRS forms.
 These forms can be complicated, so you should only consider this option if you're knowledgeable about taxes and feel comfortable completing IRS forms independently.

 - Tax Prep Software.
 Tax preparation software like TurboTax or H&R Block walks you through a series of questions about your tax situation and fills out the federal and state forms for you.